 Is It Easy to Find Work in Australia?

 Yes.
 No. Maybe.
 It depends?
 Apologies for such an ambivalent answer I know.
 But in all honesty it really does depend on what you are willing and able to do.
+I won’t lie to you it can be a struggle to find work.
 The current job market, at the time of writing, in major cities like Sydney and Melbourne were not terrible traveller friendly in the professional/corporate market.
 Office work can be a bit fickle at times and we are certainly seeing the effects of the global market here in Australia.

 Easier Jobs to Get-

 Hospitality.
 Bar tending and waiting tables might not seem that glorious to your travels spirit but most places pay around $20/hr.
 Depending on the venue you might get minimal tips on top of your hourly rate.
 I say minimal because Australia is not a tipping country.

 To up your job application game make sure you have your Responsible Service of Alcohol (RS..A).
 In most states, except Victoria and WA, you can get this certificate online for less then $50.
 In Victoria you need to attend a class which goes for around 4 hours and can cost anywhere between $39-$65.